 As widely reported today, the Avast-owned security application CCleaner was illegally modified by hackers to establish a backdoor to the hackers’ server.
 According to Avast, some 2.27 million users were running the weaponized version 5.33 of CCleaner.
-In addition, the CCleaner’s cloud version 1.07 was affected.
-Morphisec was first to uncover the CCleaner Backdoor saving millions of Avast user.
+In addition, the CCleaner cloud version 1.07 was affected.
+Morphisec was first to uncover the CCleaner Backdoor and notify Avast.

 This post has been updated:

 1.)
 Inclusion of Avast reference to Morphisec help.

 2.)
 The CCleaner Hack was discovered and reported by both Morphisec and Cisco in separate in-field cases and reported separately to Avast.

 Although the executables were signed by the original Piriform company – which was purchased by Avast in July - version 5.33 of CCleaner exhibited internal code injection behavior and reflective DLL loading directly into memory.

 “Morphisec’s unique Moving Target Defense cyber security solution first stopped the malicious file at one of our customers in Singapore.
 We were gratified to see that we prevented the attack and how our Endpoint Threat Prevention solution keeps our customers safe,” remarks Michael Gorelik VP R&D at Morphisec.